 Our next corporate goal couldn’t have been any clearer: We had to move to a proper office.

 One of the company’s owners, Christina Chua, drove around Barangay Kapitolyo in Pasig in search of an office space.
-She found one—a unit that had been occupied, I believe, by a massage spa.
+She found one—a unit that had been occupied, I believe, by a nail spa.
 I am grateful to her for discovering the place, although I must admit I wasn’t very sure how it would turn out the first time I saw it in its state of disrepair.

 Four months later, VISOR finally has a home it can truly call its own.
 By insisting on a real office, we hope to be able to show our readers that we’re serious with what we’re doing and that we’re here to stay.
 We hope to be able to prove to our clients that we don’t cut corners and that we always strive to do things the right way.
 But most of all, we want to be able to assure our team members and partners that they have a refuge here and that it is a warm and nurturing one.